 Have you taken any Hong Kong Food Tours with Eating Adventures?
 Have you been on any other food tours?
 If so, were you adventurous?
 Tell me about it in the comments!

 Note: While my tour was complimentary, all opinions are my own and reflect my personal experience.
 Special thanks to Eating Adventures.
-Also, thank you to Out of Town Blog for the bean curd pudding and pandan ice cream photos.
+Also, thank you to Out of Town Blog for the bean curd pudding photos.